benedekaibas/Fat-Pointers-Benchmarking/README.md

 ## Research Paper

-The access to the research paper will be posted later in March!
+The access to the research paper will be posted later in 2025!